CTSRD-CHERI/TestRIG/README.md

 The dependencies for Ibex are verilator:
 - `sudo apt-get install verilator`

+Toooba depends on the Bluespec compiler (see the dependencies for RVBS) and verilator.
+Toooba needs the version of verilator to be greater than: `Verilator 3.922 2018-03-17 rev verilator_3_920-32-gdf3d1a4`

 ### Default Configuration

 You can verify a default configuration by executing: